 Saratoga Springs, NY 12866

-The mission of Saratoga County Mental Health Center is to provide outpatient mental health and alcohol/drug treatment services that are accessible and responsive to the needs of persons suffering from mental illness and/or alcohol/drug problems, their families, and the community.
+The mission of Saratoga County Department of Mental Health & Addiction Services is to provide outpatient mental health and alcohol/drug treatment services that are accessible and responsive to the needs of persons suffering from mental illness and/or alcohol/drug problems, their families, and the community.
 These services will assist them in living, whenever possible within the community in ways that are acceptable to the community and that are personally satisfying and productive.
 Services are provided regardless of age, race, color, sex, marital status, ethnicity, national origin, creed, or sexual orientation.

 - To provide treatment for individuals suffering from serious mental illness and alcohol/drug abuse;